sandeep-1010-cool/NTT_DATA/Openshift/03_Openshift_Killercoda_Labs.md

 ### Exercise 8.1: Application Monitoring

+**Purpose**: Implement comprehensive application monitoring in OpenShift using Prometheus for metrics collection, alerting, and observability.

+**Expected Outcomes**:
+- Deploy applications that expose metrics endpoints
+- Create ServiceMonitors for application metrics collection
+- Configure PrometheusRules for alerting and monitoring
+- Set up basic monitoring and observability
+- Apply monitoring best practices for OpenShift applications
+- Understand the monitoring stack architecture

 #### Step 1: Deploy Application with Metrics
 ```bash
 # Deploy an application that exposes metrics